Computer model reveals college football picks, best bets for Saturday, Dec. 13

-2025 college football picks, betting odds, best bets: Model backing Army, Boise State on Saturday, Dec.
+2025 college football picks, best bets, betting odds: Model backing Army, Boise State on Saturday, Dec.
 13

 SportsLine's model reveals its college football picks and best bets for Saturday, Dec.
 13